';

 “Well done.
 Not preachy.
 Down to earth information that can be practically put into use.”
 (Constable)

-Learn about The Signal System™ approach from a presentation Lana delivered at the Canadian Police Knowledge Network’s Stanhope 2025 Conference.
+Learn about The Signal System™ approach from a presentation our founder, Lana Wells, delivered at the Canadian Police Knowledge Network’s Stanhope 2025 Conference.

 Interested in learning more?